20 Mountaingate Dr.

 Frederick, MD 21703

 The area around the tooth is numbed with a local anesthetic to start the procedure.
 The dentist will then drill down into the tooth to create an opening into the canal.
 They will then be able to remove infected tissue and clean the canal.
-After the infection has been removed, the space if filled with a sealant called gutta percha.
-It is highly recommended that a tooth that has undergone a root canal is fitted with a crown.
-This will improve the appearance of the tooth, and will also make it much more likely that the root canal is successful.
+After the infection has been removed, space if filled with a sealant called gutta-percha.
+Most recommend that a tooth that has undergone a root canal have a crown fitted.
+Therefore improving the appearance of the tooth, and will also make it much more likely that the root canal is successful.

-“Root canal” has become a scary term for dental patients to hear, but the benefits of the procedure and advances in dental technology have made it much less “scary”.
-Local anesthetics and proper pain medication allow the procedure to be performed with little to no pain in most cases.
+“Root canal” has become a scary term for dental patients to hear, but the benefits of the procedure and advances in dental technology have made it much less “scary.”
+Local anesthetics and proper pain medication allow the procedure to take place with little to no pain in most cases.
 There may be some soreness following the procedure, but that is normal for most dental procedures.
-Over the counter painkillers are usually enough to relieve any pain afterwards, but your dentist may prescribe medication.
-The procedure will also relieve you from pain caused by the infection allowing you to enjoy all the foods you love without any pain from heat, cold, or biting too hard.
-If you are experiencing pain consult your dentist today.
+Over the counter, painkillers are usually enough to relieve any pain afterward, but your dentist may prescribe medication.
+The procedure will also relieve you from pain caused by the infection, allowing you to enjoy all the foods you love without any pain from heat, cold, or biting too hard.
+If you are experiencing pain, contact us today to set up a consultation.

 Apicoectomy (Endodontic Surgery)

-An apicoectomy is performed after an unsuccessful root canal.
-When an infection will not go away or returns after a root canal has been performed this procedure is usually necessary.
-There are many nerves that may contain the infected tissue, so it is difficult to ensure that all of the infection is removed during a root canal.
+Performing apicoectomy is required only after an unsuccessful root canal.
+When an infection does not go away or returns after a root canal, this procedure is usually necessary.
+Many nerves may contain the infected tissue, so it is essential to remove all of the infection during a root canal.
 During an apicoectomy, the tip of the root of the tooth is removed and replaced with a filling.

-The use of the Endo Microscope allows a doctor to perform procedures with greater accuracy because the treatment area is magnified.
-The microscope’s superior illumination and magnification has made the greatest impact on visualization of the area, evaluation of surgical technique and use of fewer x-rays.
+The use of the Endo Microscope allows a doctor to perform procedures with greater accuracy by magnifying the treatment area.
+The microscope’s superior illumination and magnification have made the most significant impact on visualization of the area, evaluation of surgical technique, and use of fewer x-rays.
 With the unique ultrasonic unit and tips, a separated instrument or silver point can be removed with less effort.
 Fourth canals are now routinely being located and completely debrided in virtually all molars, thus increasing the long-term success rate with root canal therapy

 Why do I need retreatment?